Tips for Storing Dried Beans Long Term To Avoid Waste

 Vacuum Seal Dried Beans for Longest Storage

 Beans and dried peas can last for multiple years if properly stored.
-The longer they are stored, the longer you will need to soak them to re-hydrate them when you cook.
-I would recommend not leaving them in plastic packaging, because this tends to sweat moisture onto the beans if the weather gets humid and can also stick to them.
+The longer they are stored, the longer you will need to soak them to rehydrate them when you cook.
+I would recommend not leaving them in plastic packaging because this tends to sweat moisture onto the beans if the weather gets humid and can also stick to them.

 When I buy bulk beans, peas or rice, I take them out of the package and put them in quart-sized mason jars that I seal.
 If you really want them to last a long time, there is a vacuum sealer lid you can use.
-Several of my friends have done this and their beans lasted over five years.
+Several of my friends have done this, and their beans lasted over five years.

 Kamia

-Freeze Dried Beans to Kill Unseen Critters
+Freeze Dried Beans To Kill Unseen Critters

 I’m lucky that my husband and I could eat beans every day; there are certainly many ways to prepare and cook them.
 When I see a good deal on any variety of dried beans or peas, I stock up.